mt-mods/technic/README.md

 * No forceload hacks
 * Additional HV machines (@h-v-smacker)
 * LV, MV, and HV digiline cables (@S-S-X and @SwissalpS)
+* Chests with digilines and more complete user interface
+* Most of network code rewritten
+* Many bugs that allowed cheating fixed
+* CNC machine with pipeworks, upgrades and digiline support
+* Better performance
 * various others...

 ## Compatibility